hashicorp/terraform-provider-azurerm/examples/private_endpoint/cosmosDb/README.md

 ## Example: Private Endpoint

-This example provisions a Private Endpoint which connects to a Cosmos MongoDB within Azure.
+This example provisions a Private Endpoint in Azure connected to a CosmosDB Account configured with MongoDB.

 ### Variables